Java PDF Annotation: Export Annotated Pages with GroupDocs

 Performance Optimization Tips

-- Batch operations: Always add multiple annotations at once
+- Batch operations – always add multiple annotations at once

-- Lazy loading: Only load pages you’re actually annotating
+- Lazy loading – only load pages you’re actually annotating

-- File streaming: Use streaming for very large documents
+Annotatorinstances when possible (with caution) - File streaming – use streaming for very large documents

 When to Choose GroupDocs vs Alternatives